DavidJCobb/pokecustomemerald/ROADMAP.md

 * Pokemon Custom Emerald allows the player to voluntarily forfeit trainer battles.
 Don't allow the player to forfeit story-critical trainer battles (i.e. any battle against a villain).
   * I've added a `CurrentBattleAllowsForfeiting()` function in `battles/battle_allows_forfeiting.c`.
 Whatever flag I add to indicate these battles can be checked for in there.

+### Cheat/debug menus

+* Overworld
+  * Disable NPC trainer line-of-sight
+  * Disable wild encounters
+  * Fast-travel to any map
+  * Use any bike
+  * Use any field move
+  * Use any fishing rod
+  * Walk through walls
+* Battles
+  * ...
+* Utility
+  * Test audio
+    * Cries
+    * Music
+    * Sounds
+  * Test Pokemon sprites (icon, front, back, palettes)
+  * Test trainer sprites
+  * Test battle animations
+  * Set up test battle
+    * Battle type (single, double, multi; trainer, wild)
+    * Hand-edit player and enemy teams
+    * Hand-edit ally teammates (if a Multi Battle)
+* Detect vanilla GameShark/ActionReplay codes
+  * Warn the user that these are unsafe for ROM hacks
+  * Instruct them on how to reach the hidden cheat menus
+  * Reassure them that we won't keep track of what they've tried or not tried to do

 ### Items